-Beyond the obvious lessons in putting myself first and boundaries, I’m suddenly seeing how this goes right back to a deeper process of individuation and growing closer to the needs of my inner self — the broader arc that has defined my journey so far.
+Beyond the obvious lessons in putting myself first and setting clearer, healthier boundaries, I’m also now seeing how this learning has its roots in the deeper process of individuation and growing closer to the needs of my inner self — the broader arc that has defined my journey so far.
 I’m learning to move beyond outward behaviour that is often loud and fond of making statements, to listening in to the voice that doesn’t always have a loud, expressive voice to say what it wants, and when I listen, sometimes the ask is of a quiet, non-exhibitionist solitude.

-This is the first time that despite having VC visiting, a rather full weekend and the usualy overriding temptation to abandon everything and be with him that overrides all other motivations, I got out willingly, easily, and made it to the workshop I’d signed up for weeks ago.
-Instead of rushing home, I went over to Koshy’s and had lunch by myself.
+This is the first time that despite having VC visiting, a rather full weekend for ourselves and the usual temptation to abandon everything and be with him that overrides all other motivations, I got out willingly and easily, to make it to a movement workshop I’d signed up for weeks ago.
+And instead of rushing home after, I went over to Koshy’s and had lunch by myself.
 Because I wanted to stay with what I had experienced at the workshop, I wanted to sink in, I wanted to tend to that sense of oneness with myself for a little bit longer.

 I am glad I am beginning to catch these cues.
 And I finally have the ability to act on them selflessly.
-The gifts of solitude, whether in an indulgent, luxurious getaway of some kind or simply enjoyed eating rasam-rice out if a bowl in bed — you do you and choose what you will — are seriously underrated.
-And somewhat lost, and just diluted in what has become the predominant narrative around self-care these days, I’ve realised how much alone time can be done easily and affordably.
+The gifts of solitude, whether in an indulgent, luxurious getaway of some kind or simply enjoyed bowl of rasam-rice eaten alone in bed — you do you and choose what you will — are seriously underrated.
+Somewhat lost, and just diluted in what has become the predominant narrative around self-care these days, I’ve realised how much alone time can be done easily and affordably.
 It isn’t about buying stuff and experiences and consuming more to feed the capitalist machine that’s profiting from our angst and collective efforts to discover ourselves.
 Although if sometimes you want to indulge that, go right ahead.

-Ultimately it isn’t about the meals and drinks consumed alone, or the spa dates or tubs of ice cream.
-Even as I started there, unknowingly, it has only now become about feeling enough in my own company.
+It has only now become about truly, simply, feeling enough in my own company.
 Of feeling safe, held and sufficient.
 Of having my own back.
 Of feeling steady, still and solid in and of myself.

-As someone who lamented the lure of loneliness that always lurks in my life, this feels different.
-This feels new.
+As someone who has long lamented the lingering loneliness that always lurks in my life, this feels different.

 If that isn’t a sign, of new growth, of flight, of lightness, I don’t know what is.
-This feels like all new growth.
-And this too is new.

 Happy and grateful to be in a good streak, physically.
 Waking up early, feeling energetic, feeling the urge to use my body for more than just getting around, challenging and stretching myself outside the limits I am comfortable with.
 I said to D this morning, that something has clicked into place for me as far as understanding exercise and what it does for my body goes.
 And he put it perfectly by saying maybe I have pivoted.
 Haha.